Zariski-dense surface groups in non-uniform lattices of split real Lie groups: Construction of Zariski-dense surface groups

-In order to prove that two representations $\rho_1$ and $\rho_2$ of a surface group are not in the same orbit under the Mapping Class Group it suffices to show that $\Tr(\rho_1)\neq\Tr(\rho_2)$.
-This is how we will prove in the next part that there is infinitely many $\MCG$-orbits of thin Hitchin representations in a given lattice.
-For this we will study the arithmetic properties of $\Tr(\Pi)$, where $\Pi$ is a thin subgroup of a lattice, using the Strong-approximation Theorem which we now recall.
+In order to prove that two conjugacy classes of representations $\rho_1$ and $\rho_2$ of a surface group are not in the same orbit under the mapping class group it suffices to show that $\Tr(\rho_1)\neq\Tr(\rho_2)$.
+This is how we will prove in the next part that there are infinitely many $\MCG$-orbits of thin Hitchin representations in a given lattice.
+To do so, we first study the arithmetic properties of $\Tr(\Pi)$, where $\Pi$ is a thin subgroup of a lattice, using the Strong-approximation Theorem which we now recall.

 Let $\G$ be an algebraic subgroup of $\GL_n$ over $\mathds{Q}$.
 Denote by $I$ the ideal of $\mathds{Q}[X_{11},X_{12},...,X_{nn},\Det^{-1}]$ of polynomials vanishing on $\G$ and by Let $p$ be a prime.
 We define an algebraic group over the finite field with $p$ elements $\mathds{F}_p$ by